vikashpatel24/Computer-Science-Engineering/SQL/SQL_Joins.md

 # (ii) **Right Outer Join**

-Similar to the left outer join, in the case of the Right Outer Join a.k.a.
+&nbsp;Similar to the left outer join, in the case of the Right Outer Join a.k.a.
 SQL Right Join, all the rows on the right-hand table, regardless of following the stated conditions are added to the output table.
 Whereas, only matching rows of the left-hand table are added.

-Rows belonging to the right-hand table, and not having values from the left-hand table are presented as NULL values in the resulting table.
+Rows belonging to the right-hand table, and not having values from the left-hand table are presented as NULL values in the resulting table.<br><br>
 ![image](https://user-images.githubusercontent.com/67328331/195988986-893c17c3-2d11-4f92-9c04-e210955880aa.png)